-Each year, as part of the quality assurance of our recognised chiropractic degrees, chiropractic education providers are asked to submit annual monitoring reports for the previous academic year for each of the degree programmes that they deliver.
-This enables us to ensure that all of our approved chiropractic degree programmes continue to meet the criteria set out in our education standards.
+As part of the GCC's quality assurance programme, education providers are required to submit annual monitoring reports for each of their chiropractic degree programmes that were delivered in the last academic year.
+This helps the GCC ensure that approved chiropractic degree programmes continue to meet the criteria set out in its education standards.

-The Education Committee also meets annually with our approved education providers as part of its annual monitoring.
+The Education Committee also meets annually with approved education providers as part of its annual monitoring programme.

 The Committee welcomed the opportunity to speak with programme leads and recognises the challenges they face in a changing higher education environment.